-The Need and Purpose statements work together to define the problem and describe an objective.
+The Need and Purpose statements work together to define the problem and describe an objective for the project.
 However, they do not specify the solution in that a range of engineering solutions (alternatives) might be able to achieve the desired result.
-The NEPA process allows for the evaluation of the impacts of alternatives in order to make a decision on the final, preferred alternative.
+The NEPA process allows for the evaluation of the impacts of alternatives in order to contribute to the decision on the final, preferred alternative.

 For TDOT projects, Need is used to define the transportation deficiency such as capacity or safety.

 The Purpose of a project is defined as the objectives that will be met to address the transportation deficiency.
 A solution or a range of solutions (alternatives) can then be developed and evaluated to meet these objectives.